grafana/grafana/docs/sources/administration/data-source-management/team_lbac.md

 ## Team LBAC rules

-Users who want teams with a specific set of label selectors can add rules for each team.
-Team LBAC rules have no upper limit as to how many you can configure per team.

 Team LBAC rules are added to the http request to Loki data source.
 Setting up Team LBAC rules for any team will apply those rules to the teams.

-**Note:** Any teams within Grafana without a rule will be able to query all logs if there are role based queriying setup.
-See <> for more information.
+Users who want teams with a specific set of label selectors can add rules for each team.

 Configuring multiple rules for a team, each rule is evaluated separately.
 If a team has `X` number of rules configured for it, all rules will be applied to the request and the result will be the an "OR" operation of the `X` number of rules.

-Only a data source administrator with permission access can edit LBAC rules at the data source permissions tab.
+Only users with data source Admin permissions can edit LBAC rules at the data source permissions tab.
 Changing LBAC rules requires the same access level as editing data source permissions (admin permission for data source).

 > "Can I use CAPs (cloud access policies) together with TeamLBAC rules?"
 > No, CAP (cloud access policies) always have precedence.
 If there are any CAP LBAC configured for the same datasource and there are TeamLBAC rules configured, then only the CAP LBAC will be applied.